MicrosoftDocs/cpp-docs/docs/mfc/tn035-using-multiple-resource-files-and-header-files-with-visual-cpp.md

 The case where the second header file is shared by two `.RC` files in the same application (project) is discussed below.

-## Using Multiple Resource Files in the Same Project
+## Using multiple resource files in the same project

 Visual C++ and the Resource Compiler support multiple `.RC` files in the same project through `#include` directives that include one `.RC` file within another.
 Multiple nesting is allowed.
 There are various reasons to split your project's resources into multiple `.RC` files: